AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 * Creating and managing programs
 * Creating and managing the AEM environments within the programs
 * Creating and managing the pipelines for deploying the customer code and configuration to a particular environment
-* Getting notified of important lifecycle events for these components (e.g. product updates) For more information about Cloud Manager, see [Understand Adobe Cloud Manager](https://experienceleague.adobe.com/docs/experience-manager-learn/foundation/cloud-manager/understand-cloud-manager-for-aem.html) and [Introduction to Cloud Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html).
+* Getting notified of important lifecycle events for these components (for example, product updates) For more information about Cloud Manager, see [Understand Adobe Cloud Manager](https://experienceleague.adobe.com/docs/experience-manager-learn/foundation/cloud-manager/understand-cloud-manager-for-aem.html) and [Introduction to Cloud Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html).

 ### Developer Console